List of U.S. officials who resigned over Biden's support for Israel in the Gaza war: Annelle Sheline

-State Department official Annelle Sheline resigned in March 2024 from the State Department's Bureau of Democracy, Human Rights and Labor, in opposition to Biden's policies toward Israel, saying that Biden administration is breaking U.S. law by continuing to arm Israel and covering up evidence the U.S. has seen of Israeli human rights abuses.
+State Department official Annelle Sheline resigned in March 2024 from the State Department's Bureau of Democracy, Human Rights and Labor, in opposition to Biden's policies toward Israel, saying that Biden administration was breaking U.S. law by continuing to arm Israel and covering up evidence the U.S. has seen of Israeli human rights abuses.
 She said she believed Israel was clearly "in violation of so many laws and has broken so many of these boundaries".
 Sheline often contradicted the government's public statements, noting "that I don't expect we'll actually see a real shift."
 She said she could not serve a government that "enables such atrocities".

 Tariq Habash

-Tariq Habash, a political appointee to the Ministry of Education, resigned on January 4, 2024 in protest of Biden's handling of the Gaza war, while saying that U.S. government "does not value all human life equally".
+Tariq Habash, a political appointee to the Department of Education, resigned on January 4, 2024, in protest of Biden's handling of the Gaza war, while saying that U.S. government "does not value all human life equally".
 The resignation was after he and others did "everything imaginable" to work the system to register their protests with government leaders.
 "I cannot stay silent as this administration turns a blind eye to the atrocities committed against innocent Palestinian lives, in what leading human rights experts have called a genocidal campaign by the Israeli government."
 He is at least the second official and the first known person of Palestinian descent to resign in protest over the U.S. response to the war.